RicardoGoncalves-CS/CSharpLearning/Week 1/1_Markdown/README.md

 # Content

-*ExampleMarkdown.md* which is a file containing some useful syntax to format text using markdown.
+*ExampleMarkdown.md* contains some useful syntax examples to format text using markdown.